jakobilab/jakobilab-web/content/post/21-05-12-lab-page-online/index.md

 ---
-title: The new lab website is online
+title: New lab website is online
 date: 2021-05-12
 ---

-The lab now has a web site built on the HUGO and hosted on GitHub.
+The lab now has a web site built on the HUGO template system.

 <!--more-->